-Teaching resources are selected on the basis of their appropriateness to pupils.
+Teaching resources are selected based on their appropriateness to pupils.

 Teachers will attempt to answer children's questions and concerns in a sensitive, age and development appropriate manner.
 Individual teachers will use their skill and discretion in these situations.
 Teachers will also follow the following guidance: